 There are many ways to experience a place and, while walking is just one of them, it provides a traveller with the rare opportunity to take a slower pace, observe the surroundings more closely, mingle with the locals (sometimes that means wildlife, too – enjoy from a safe distance!), and get some exercise.

-Both the Town of Banff and hamlet of Lake Louise have walking trails that allow you to explore on your own two feet.
-Here are the best ways to take these destinations in stride:
+Both the town of Banff and hamlet of Lake Louise have walking trails that allow you to explore on your own two feet.
+Plan your visit before you arrive, here are the best ways to take these destinations in stride:

 Take the Bow River trail to bring you on the outskirts of downtown and into a quieter experience through incredible natural environments.
 I recommend you pick up the trail at the Banff Canoe Club (at the end of Wolf St. on Bow Ave.) and take a left to circle around Banff’s Central Park and under the driving bridge.
 From there, go across the Pedestrian Bridge and take the dirt path left towards Bow Falls.
 It’s up to you if you want to go up and over the stairs that lead to the base of the falls.

-Foot traffic, particularly downtown Banff, doesn’t pick up until about 10am, giving you plenty of time in the earlier hours of the day to enjoy the town with fewer people.
-Many coffee shops are open then, so you can grab a cup of joe and go for a stroll, enjoying those quintessential views of Cascade Mountain and watching the world come to life.
+Foot traffic, particularly downtown Banff, doesn’t pick up until about 10 a.m., giving you plenty of time in the earlier hours of the day to enjoy the town with fewer people.
+Many coffee shops are open, so you can grab a cup of joe and go for a stroll, enjoying those quintessential views of Cascade Mountain and watching the world come to life.

-Many of Banff’s most historic building are easiest accessed on foot.
-The Town of Banff has a handy brochure that features all the circuits and tours that will take you by the homes of prominent historic figured and to fascinating buildings from a bygone era (download the brochure or browse the information on the Town of Banff website).
+Many of Banff’s most historic buildings are easiest accessed on foot.
+The Town of Banff has a handy online brochure that features all the circuits and tours that will take you by the homes of prominent historical figures and to fascinating buildings from a bygone era (download the brochure or browse the information on the Town of Banff website).

-Many of the accommodations options near Samson Mall are close enough for you to leave your car behind when you need to make a run in for some provisions, whether it’s groceries, books or a new pair of hiking pants.
-The Lake Louise Campground is about a 15-20 minute walk in, so you can happily make an occasion of it and choose to get your items on foot.
+Many of the accommodation options near Samson Mall are close enough for you to leave your car behind when you need to make a run for some provisions, whether it’s groceries, books, or a new pair of hiking pants.
+The Lake Louise Campground is about a 15-20 minute walk-in, so you can happily make an occasion of it and choose to get your items on foot.

 Ready to start planning your trip to Banff and Lake Louise?
 Check out all the Things To Do.